-This full interior gut-out and renovation further advances the planning model that our firm developed with the City of Houston Public Library to ultimately serve as a standard for future interior renovations.
+The Collier Library’s full interior gut-out and renovation advances the planning model that BRAVE / Architecture developed with the City of Houston Public Library to ultimately serve as a standard for future interior renovations.
 The concept divides the library’s user groups by age brackets.

 The contemporary design centralizes the welcome desk and works with the extensive use of glass, allowing employees to easily monitor the library’s visitors and activities.
 Special attention was given to keep the design vibrant and inspiring while using affordable, durable, and low-maintenance materials.